Chaowu88/freeflux/README.rst

 FreeFlux
 ========

 FreeFlux is a Python package for :sup:`13`\ C metabolic flux analysis of biological systems at isotopic steady state or transient state which thus can be used for both heterotrophic and autotrophic organisms.
-The fundamental functions provided by FreeFlux include:
+Functionally, FreeFlux is capable of:

 - metabolic flux estimation
 - simulation of labeling patterns of metabolite (fragments)